vpenso/scripts/docs/hardware/keyboard.md

 Typically missing keys are available on a  different layer accessed by an `Fn` function key.

+### Layouts

+Different **mechanical layouts** [07], [08]:

+* **ISO**
+  - Enter/return key: horizontal **L shape**
+  - Smaller shift keys
+* **ANSI**
+  - Predominantly in the United States
+  - Enter/return key: vertical **wide rectangle**
+* Others: JIS (Japan), KS, ABNT

+Latin-script keyboard layouts:

+* **QUERTY**
+  - Most widespread layout
+  -
+* Dvorak
+* Colemark

 ## Switches

-### Technologies

-* Capacitive
-  - Do not physically complete a circuit
-  - Change in current flow on the key matrix detected by the processor
-* Mechanical
-  - Different level of audible and tactile response
-  - More durable than rubber dome keyboards
+On mechanical keyboards the switch determines how typing feels.

-### Categories
+### Switch Types

 Mechanical switches, divided into three categories:

-* Linear (i.e. Cherry MX Brown)
+* Linear (i.e. Cherry MX Red)
-  - Keystroke consistent and smooth (no tactile 'bump')
+  - Recommended for a quieter environment
+  - Consistent (straight-down), smooth key press
-  - No tactile feedback
+  - No tactile feedback (bump)
-  - No click noise
+  - No audible click noise
   - More rapid actuation
-  - Tesistance increases in a linear fashion along the travel of the key
+  - Resistance increases in a linear fashion along the travel of the key
-* Tactile (i.e. Cherry MX Blue)
+* Tactile (i.e. Cherry MX Brown)
+  - More ergonomic and fluid typing experience
   - Tactile feedback, noticeable bump in the middle of travel
+  - Bump is located at the point of actuation, where a key press is registered
-  - Indication of a keypress without needing to bottom out your keys
+  - Indication of a press without needing to bottom out your keys
-* Clicky
+* Clicky (i.e. Cherry MX Blue)
   - Like a tactile switch
   - Distinct “click” sound when the key is activated